rothfield/doremi-script/README.md

 [Integration test results](https://rawgithub.com/rothfield/doremi-script/master/test/good_test_results/report.html?https://raw.github.com/user/repo/master/)

-   MILESTONE RELEASE Feb 27,2014 - New GUI and multi notation system support
+   MILESTONE RELEASE Feb 28,2014 - New GUI and multi notation system support

      - New GUI is written and up at [http://ragapedia.com](http://ragapedia.com)
 	   - GUI is written using [react.js](http://facebook.github.io/react/)
 	   - Implemented multi notation system support
+		 - Added choice of which system to render notation in.
+For example, enter notation in numbers and display in Hindi.
 	   - Added doremi to notation systems
 	   - Chords are now entered in brackets.
 [Dm7]
 	   - Old gui (written using knockout.js) is [here](http://ragapedia.com/doremi-script-gui/index.html#/root)

    MILESTONE RELEASE Feb 12,2014 - Tests look good

-	 Status: Lilypond conversion is working.
-TODO: MusicXML output and generation of gui output for doremi-script.
+	   - Status: Lilypond conversion is working.
+TODO: MusicXML output as in old version.
-   DoremiScript is implented in Clojure and uses Instaparse for parsing
+     - DoremiScript is implented in Clojure and uses Instaparse for parsing.
+		 - Front end is written using html, css, and React.js

 **DoremiScript** is a small language for creating [letter based musical notation](http://en.wikipedia.org/wiki/Letter_notation).
 It currently supports western ABC style notation, [Numbered notation](http://en.wikipedia.org/wiki/Numbered_musical_notation) using 1234567, [Sargam](http://en.wikipedia.org/wiki/Swara) notation using english letters SrRgGmMPdnN as used at the AACM for notating Ragas, and [Devanagri notation in Bhatkande style](http://en.wikipedia.org/wiki/Musical_notation#India) [(See also)](http://www.omenad.net/page.php?goPage=http%3A%2F%2Fwww.omenad.net%2Farticles%2Fomeswarlipi.htm) using Devanagri letters for the sargam letters. **DoremiScript** lets you write letter music notation using an easy-to-read, easy-to-write plain text format, then nicely formats it using css and html.
 DoremiScript can also generate standard western notation via a [Lilypond](http://lilypond.org) converter.